jondeuce/mwiexamples/README.md

 ### (Optional) cloning this repository

-Cloning this repository is not necessary to use DECAES.jl.
+Cloning this repository is not necessary to use DECAES.
 However, this repository provides the following items which may prove useful to new users of the package:
 * Example MWI data, brain masks, and a corresponding `examples.sh` script illustrating how to process the example data
-* The `decaes.jl` convenience script for calling the DECAES.jl CLI
+* The `decaes.jl` convenience script for calling the DECAES CLI
-* The `decaes.m` MATLAB function for calling DECAES.jl from MATLAB
+* The `decaes.m` MATLAB function for calling DECAES from MATLAB

 There are two ways to clone this repository: